Mömbris: Bavaria-Hesse boundary

-Hesse pokes a tongue of its territory into the market community.
+Hesse pokes a tongue of its territory into the market municipality.
 In 2007, a territorial exchange involving roughly 10 hectares of land was undertaken between Hesse and Bavaria, whereby the latter shrank by 1.77 hectares.

 Until this time, the state boundary ran right through the FV Viktoria 1930 e.
 V. Brücken (football club) clubhouse.
 Elsewhere, the boundary also cut through a short stretch of Staatsstraße 2305 – a road administered by Bavaria – in the outlying centre of Niedersteinbach, meaning that this Bavarian-owned road ran for a short distance through Hesse; this stretch of road came to be known as the Hessenkurve.

 History

 The Mömbris tithe court belonged until 1748, along with those of Alzenau and Hörstein and the free court to the Wilmundsheim vor der Hart (Alzenau) Markgenossenschaft (a kind of collective arrangement in which several villages jointly owned land resources).
 Free Märker (Markgenossenschaft dwellers) gathered every year in Alzenau to choose a Landrichter (judge) and foresters and to deal with important decisions.

 The tithe courts originally had Imperial immediacy.
 Chairmanship was held by a tithe count chosen to serve for one year.
 Each village supplied, commensurately with each one's number of freemen, Schöffen (roughly “lay jurists”) whose job it was to mete out justice.
 In 1500, the tithe courts lost their Imperial immediacy along with its attendant privileges.
 Ecclesiastical jurisdiction was thereafter exercised by the Archbishopric of Mainz.

 Mömbris became under the Reichsdeputationshauptschluss in 1803 part of the newly formed Principality of Aschaffenburg, ruled by Prince primate Karl Theodor von Dalberg, with which it passed in 1814 (by this time it had become a department of the Grand Duchy of Frankfurt) to Bavaria.